gchq/stroom-docs/HOWTOs/Install/InstallProcessingUserSetupHowTo.md

 ## Establish and Deploy Systemd services

-Now we create the system service file for Stroom.
+### Processing or Proxy node
+For a standard Stroom Processing or Proxy nodes, we can use the following service script.
 (Noting this is done as root)
 ```bash
 sudo bash
 F=/etc/systemd/system/stroom-services.service